 Cleo Addams is an indie author.
 In her free time, she enjoys researching and writing articles on a wide variety of topics.

 Ghost Eye, by Marion Dane Bauer, is about a Cornish Rex named Purrloom Popcorn who travels from cat show to cat show winning ribbons.
-The judges were always intrigued by his white and wavy fur, sleek body, and his unusual eyes: one blue and one gold.
+The judges are always intrigued by his white and wavy fur, sleek body, and his unusual eyes: one blue and one gold.

 One day, Popcorn is unexpectedly removed from the show circuit and returned to his kitten home.